The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Data and Estimation

-Next, we explain the details of random forests.
-To create $B$ randomized trees, for each $b=1,\dots,B$, we randomly choose $z$ samples with replacement from the $T$ observations (a bootstrap sample).
-Only the sub-sample of $z$ observations is used to train the $b$th decision tree.
-Splits are performed only on a random subset of $[N]$ of size $m$ to minimize the resulting Gini index.
-The random sub-sample of training data and random products to split are two key ingredients in creating less correlated decision trees in the random forest.
+Next, we explain the details of random forests on top of CART.
+To create $B$ CARTs, for each $b=1,\dots,B$, we randomly choose $z$ samples with replacement from the $T$ observations (bootstrap samples).
+Only the sub-sample of $z$ observations is used to train the $b$th CART.
+Splits are performed only on a random subset of $[N]$ of size $m$ to optimize a criterion such as the Gini index.
+The random sub-sample of training data and random products to split are two key ingredients in creating less correlated CARTs in the random forest.
 The depth of the tree is controlled by the minimal number of observations, say $l$, in a leaf node for the tree to keep splitting.
+These steps are formalized in Algorithm~\ref{alg:rf}. {\SingleSpacedXI }